dhall-lang/dhall-lang/docs/tutorials/Language-Tour.md

 [ 1, 2, 3, 4 ]
 ```

+> **Exercise:** Concatenate two empty lists

-The language also provides several built-in functions for working with `List`s,
+The language provides several built-in functions for working with `List`s, but
-but we'll defer covering them until further below when introduce the Prelude,
+we'll defer covering them until further below when introduce the Prelude, since
-since many useful utilities on `List`s are not built-in but rather derived
+many useful utilities on `List`s are not built-in but rather derived from
-from lower-level functions.
+lower-level functions.

 ## `Optional` values